Technology and Social Change

 Selection bias: successful cases attract more scholarly attention

-Need exogenous variation to establish causality
+Need exogenous variation (changes driven by outside forces, not by the outcome itself) to establish causality

 Critique 4: Oversimplification